 Two Week Keto Reset – Restarting Keto After a Break

 Author’s Note: I began my two-week keto reset around 10-12 days before my family decided it best to stay home as much as possible.
-The next week our state recommended citizen stay home and soon our state began lockdown.
-I’ll write more about my lockdown weight
+The next week our state recommended citizens stay home and soon our state began lockdown.
+Here’s my quarantine weight

-loss experience in another post and link it here soon.
+loss story.
 (Spoiler alert: I have regained the weight I lost during my two-week keto reset, but I’m okay with that for reasons I’ll explain in my lockdown post.)